 - Potential for complications as some teeth that are used to support the bridge may need root canal treatment following preparation, the bone support could fail, the restoration could break or the supporting teeth could develop decay/cavities.
 If a dental bridge fails it will need to be replaced.

 - They are a life-long commitment and require ongoing maintenance and sometimes even replacement.

 If you are interested in learning more about dental implants, please read our blog post here.

 If you would like to schedule a consultation with a dentist in Regina at simpli dental for a free consultation to discuss replacing a broken or missing tooth.
 Please contact us here.

-We often have patients request dental payment plans and financing options.
+Looking for dental payment plans and financing options?
 We understand that dental treatment can get costly.
 At simpli dental, we want to ensure that our patients have the opportunity to comfortably pay for their treatment.

 simpli dental utilizes third-party dental financing providers that offer our patients payment plans.
 These companies include the following,